 A legislative visit is a meeting with a legislator or their staffer.
-A meeting with a staffer is just as valuable as a meeting with a legislator because they often are more in the weeds in particular policy areas and legislators rely on staffers for information.
-All meetings will be virtual.
+A meeting with a staffer is just as valuable as a meeting with a legislator because they often are more in the weeds of particular policy areas, and legislators rely on staffers for information.

 You might meet with your legislators, but we will be spreading our network out to meet with key decision makers for the particular bills we are following.
 This means focusing on legislators on certain committees and who might be on the fence on their vote.